SpeedieAccredit/qsm/README.md

 The Quality Assurance Manager shall maintain the inventory database on our [QA Website](www.speedie.equipment), which includes each piece of equipment requiring calibration or verification.
 Each item shall contain information stating name of equipment, inventory number, condition when received, date placed in service, calibration frequency, previous calibration dates, and next date of calibration.

 Required equipment shall be calibrated at specified intervals following the procedures indicated below.
 Newly acquired equipment without manufacturer's certification and equipment that has not been calibrated or verified because it has been removed from service shall be calibrated or verified before being placed in service.
 When any piece of equipment is broken, gives results that are suspect, or does not meet specification tolerances, the Quality Assurance Manager shall clearly label the equipment as out of service and remove it from service.
 The equipment shall be returned to service only after appropriate repairs are made and calibration or verification shows the equipment to function satisfactorily or to meet specification tolerances.

+Equipment whose accuracy or operation may be sensitive to relocation (eg. scales) shall be re-calibrated after being moved or used in the field, prior to being put back into service.

 In-house calibration and verification is performed under the supervision of the Quality Assurance Manager.
 Calibration due dates are entered and tracked in Todoist (a cross-platform task management application), and when equipment comes due for calibration, the Quality Assurance Manager or designee shall perform the calibration, make the appropriate records to be stored on the company server, update the equipment's status in the inventory database, and mark the task as done in Todoist.
 When the task is marked as done, the recurring due date will reset itself based on the appropriately entered interval for that type of equipment (for example, a 1 year interval for proctor hammers).